hirak99/steam_deck_encryption/README.md

 # Steam OS has tpm in kernel module_blacklist, but that prevents encryption.
 # Here we check it, and if present, automatically removes it and updates grub.
 readonly GRUBFILE=/etc/default/grub
+# Note: If you change this REGEX, change the tests/tpm_removal and run it to check that it works.
 readonly TPM_BLACKLIST_REGEX='^\s*GRUB_CMDLINE_LINUX_DEFAULT\b.*\bmodule_blacklist=[^\s]*,?tpm,?\s*\b'
 if grep -E -q "${TPM_BLACKLIST_REGEX}" $GRUBFILE; then
     echo "tpm is blacklisted in ${GRUBFILE}, editing to remove."